 Are you a school teacher looking for a charity to work with?
 Do you want your pupils to learn more about life in Africa?
 Good news – we are currently looking for new schools to work with and would love to work with you!

-We are currently working with three schools in Oxfordshire – Cokethorpe School and Hanborough Manor School (near Witney), and Kingham Primary School (near Chipping Norton).
+We have worked with several schools in the past few years, including Cokethorpe School and Hanborough Manor School (near Witney), Madley Brook Primary School (in Witney) and Kingham Primary School (near Chipping Norton).

 We work to improve the education of young people in Kenya, Uganda & Lesotho.
 This is naturally relevant to schools – and is a very easy idea for school children to grasp.
 In this increasingly globalised world it is so important that our young people learn about other countries and cultures.
 We want to help your pupils learn more about Africa and discovering what an amazing and diverse continent it is.